Franks Diner

 Franks Diner is a Jerry O'Mahony Diner Company lunch car diner in Kenosha, Wisconsin.

 Notable features

-The diner seats 55 patrons and is noted for the numerous slogans posted on the walls, such as "Order what you want, eat what you get."
-The diner's signature dish is the Garbage Plate, a large omelette cooked together with hash browns and meat.
+The diner seats 55 patrons and is known for the numerous slogans posted on the walls, such as "Order what you want, eat what you get."
+The diner's signature dish is the Garbage Plate, which consists of a large omelette cooked together with hash browns and meat.